alitasofficial/alitasofficial/README.md

 # Ali Tas

 Sometimes working as a freelance web dev or indie maker.

-## My Tech Stack

 Usually my go-to tools are Next.js, Tailwind, Radix-ui and Strapi.

 ## Connect